 More than half of Saudi Arabia's sea traffic passes through Jeddah Islamic Port, one of the busiest ports in the Middle East and a key entry point for Muslim pilgrims.
 The Government has also established the King Fahd Industrial Port in Yanbu in order to ease the load at Jeddah Islamic Port and improve the efficiency of Saudi Arabia's petrochemical exports.
 Other major ports are located in Dammam, Jizan and Jubail.
-The recently completed seaport at King Abdullah Economic City on the west coast of Saudi Arabia, which began operations in 2014, currently has the capacity to handle more than 3.0 million TEUs annually.
+The recently completed seaport at King Abdullah Economic City on the west coast of Saudi Arabia, which began operations in 2014, currently has the capacity to handle more than 4.5 million TEUs annually.
 This was the first port in Saudi Arabia financed through private investment, which amounted to approximately SAR 30 billion (U.S.\$8.0 billion).
-In addition, the second terminal at the King Abdullah Port in Dammam, which was developed through a joint venture between the PIF and PSA International (formerly Ports of Singapore Authority), commenced commercial operation in April 2015 with an initial designed capacity of 0.9 million TEUs annually.
+In addition, the second terminal at the King Abdulaziz Port in Dammam, which was developed through a joint venture between the PIF and PSA International (formerly Ports of Singapore Authority), commenced commercial operation in April 2015 with a designed capacity of 1.8 million TEUs annually.

-The Government holds a stake in two major shipping companies: Bahri and Hapag-Lloyd AG.
+The Government holds a major stake in two major shipping companies: Bahri and United Arab Shipping Company ("UASC").
 Bahri was formed by Royal Decree in 1978 and is listed on the Tadawul, with 22 per cent. of its shares held by the PIF and 20 per cent. of its shares held by Saudi Aramco.
 Bahri's services include the transportation of general cargo, crude oil, chemicals, liquefied petroleum gas and dry bulk.
+In

-In 2015, Bahri signed a contract with Hyundai Samho Heavy Industries to build up to 10 Very Large Crude Carriers which are expected to be delivered by 2018.
-As a result of the merger in May 2017 of United Arab Shipping Company, a global container shipping company founded in 1976 and which was previously owned by the governments of Saudi Arabia, UAE, Bahrain, Kuwait, Qatar and Iraq, and Hapag-Lloyd AG, a German container shipping group, the PIF owns 10.1 per cent. of the shares in Hapag-Lloyd AG.
-As a result of the merger, Hapag-Lloyd AG was the fifth largest container shipping company in the world by capacity as at 30 June 2017.
+2015, Bahri signed a contract with Hyundai Samho Heavy Industries to build up to 10 Very Large Crude Carriers which are expected to be delivered by 2018.
+UASC is a global container shipping company founded in 1976 and owned by the governments of Saudi Arabia, UAE, Bahrain, Kuwait, Qatar and Iraq, with Saudi Arabia owning 36.1 per cent. of the total shareholding of UASC.
+UASC is the largest container shipping line in the Middle East region and adjacent markets, covering over 240 ports and destinations worldwide.
+In June 2016, UASC announced its proposed merger with Hapag-Lloyd AG, the German container shipping group, with the merger likely to be completed by the end of 2016.
+The services offered by UASC to its diversified global client-base include cargo container transportation, temperature controlled and out-of-gauge cargo, and other value added services.
+See also "-Oil and Gas-Supply and Distribution-Shipping".